Reported by Simone Collins

 You can also use free Photoshop brushes to create some really neat images.

 Once your images are all set, it’s time to print.
 In order to get the darkest images, it is important to set your printer on glossy photo paper at the highest quality.
 Then comes the worst part of my entire stamp making process…the printing.
 My super wonderful Epson photo printer does not have a transparency setting and thus, made the printing experience an absolute nightmare.
 I spent more time attempting to print my transparencies than actually creating the stamps.
 Apparently transparencies are not in demand as they once were and printers sometimes do not come with this option.
 Photocentric recommends an inexpensive printer that is widely available.
 An alternative to printing your own transparencies at home would be to send them to your local print shop and have them do the printing.
 The cost is minimal and would eliminate this whole headache.

 Here are a few more samples I made with the stamps I created with the Stampmaker.
-A cute little sign for my bathroom door to remind my teen that we all share the main floor bathroom.
+There’s a cute little sign for my bathroom door to remind my teen that we all share the main floor bathroom.

-A card made with the bicycle from the free download section on the Stampmaker website.
+I also made a card with the bicycle from the free download section on the Stampmaker website.

-Some important tips though when making your stamps…
+Some important tips to remember when making your stamps…

 - Don’t scrub too hard when you are in the cleaning step.
 If you do, you will wind up like me and have a stamp with a word missing.